“Noah was a righteous man, blameless among the people of his time.”

 The Great Flood

 Just as the Lord had said, the great flood came, the windows of heaven were opened, and a very heavy downpour came upon the surface of the earth.
-It destroyed everything therein.
+It destroyed everything on earth.
 The flood lasted forty days and nights.

 Noah and his family were saved from this destruction, he was 600 years old at the time of the flood.